Welcome to our information-dense and wordy website.

 For small personal donations, drop off to our listed locations, or post to the listed addresses.
 See the "Donate Bras" page for locations.

-You do not need to sort the bras from a collection / bra drive.
-If you do choose to sort, please read the "Bra Sorting Instructions".
+You do not have to sort the bras from a collection/bra drive, we will sort when preparing a shipment.
+However, if you do choose to sort, please read the "Bra Sorting Instructions".

 There are other groups around the world that share our common interest.
 Recycling bras in the USA or UK?
 Visit these websites for more details